jblairpdx/GIScience_I/labs/Lab_1.md

 ##### Add data to the map.

-When you create a new map document, ArcMap automatically creates one data frame.
-The data frames are used to organize the map's layout.
+When you create a new map document, ArcMap automatically creates an initial data frame.
+Data frames are used to organize the map's layout.
 Each data frame is shown in the layout as a rectangular element.
 In this lab we will work with a single data frame.

+1. Tell ArcMap where to find the data.
-1. G
+  1. Click